PAPIsdotio/papis-europe-2018/cfp-guidelines.md

 ### Papers

-We welcome technical papers, industrial experience reports, review papers and research papers (not required to be accepted to present, but very much encouraged!).
+We welcome technical papers, industrial experience reports, review papers and research papers.
+They should be submitted along with presentation proposals (papers are not required to be accepted to present, but very much encouraged!).
 Papers presented at PAPIs are published in [Proceedings of Machine Learning Research](http://proceedings.mlr.press/).

+### Startups

+PAPIs hosts the world's 1st startup competition where participants are judged by an AI on stage — not a human jury.
+We're looking for new startups that have AI / ML at their core.
+Selected startups will be able to present and exhibit at the conference.
+Applications should be made via a [separate platform](https://docs.google.com/forms/d/e/1FAIpQLScnnDQmDfxLFQBMnKRMlIxXQQZFjBKquhVsexgWxtEMxdishQ/viewform).

 ## Tips and rules

-You can tips on how to craft a good proposal, how to submit it, and some rules [here](https://github.com/PAPIsdotio/general/blob/master/cfp-tips-rules.md).
+You can find tips on how to craft a good proposal, how to submit it, and some rules [here](https://github.com/PAPIsdotio/general/blob/master/cfp-tips-rules.md).
 We will be receiving several proposals covering the same topics.
 They will be blind-reviewed by our Program Committee and evaluated on the basis of their novelty and/or significance and/or clarity of presentation.
 Reading these tips and rules will help you craft a proposal that stands out and increase its chances of getting accepted.

 ## We’re looking forward to receiving your best proposals!